-The risk(s) that have been identified below have been determined and the CAP beneficiary has chosen to assume responsibility in addressing the risk.
+The risk(s) [situation, conditions, circumstances that impact health, safety and well-being] that have been identified below have been determined and the CAP/DA-Choice beneficiary has chosen to assume responsibility in addressing the risk.
 The details of the risk(s) have been explored and the beneficiary understands how the specified risks may impact the beneficiary's health, safety and well-being.
-The Case Management Entity and the CAP Waiver beneficiary have negotiated an agreement with measurable time frames.
+The CAP beneficiary has negotiated an agreement with measurable time frames.
 Risks that have been identified will be continuously monitored and re-evaluated throughout the length of the agreement.
-The CAP beneficiary is aware of the possible consequences of not addressing risks as outlined in their agreement.
+The beneficiary is aware of the possible consequences of not addressing risks as outlined in their agreement.
+Individuals under the age 18, the parent or legally responsible party assume the risk for the CAP beneficiary.